Tara Reid: Career

 In January 2007, Reid filmed a commercial with Daniel Conn for Dodo, an Australian budget telephone and internet service provider.
 Between 2007 and 2008, she starred in several direct-to-video films, including 7-10 Split/Strike, If I Had Known I Was a Genius (which was released at the 2007 Sundance Film Festival), and Clean Break/Unnatural Causes.
 She also played the main character in the television film Vipers.
 In 2010, she landed the role of Bonnie in the thriller film The Fields, which was released in 2011.
 In March 2011, she filmed a Funny or Die spoof trailer for The Big Lebowski 2.

 On August 18, 2011, Reid was the second housemate to enter the British reality series Celebrity Big Brother 8.
 On September 2, she received the fewest votes and became the third celebrity to be evicted from the house.

 In October 2011, Reid appeared in Jedward's music video for "Wow Oh Wow".
 In 2014, she appeared in their music video for "Ferocious".

 In 2013, she appeared in the hit Syfy film Sharknado which spawned five sequels in 2014, 2015, 2016, 2017, and 2018.
 Other projects Reid appeared in during the mid-2010s included comedy spoof The Hungover Games, horror film Charlie's Farm, the Bollywood film Tie the Knot, and the television series The Big Big Show with Andrew Dice Clay and Tom Green.

 In 2019, Reid guest-starred as herself in an episode of The Boys where she attended a comic convention with Billy Zane.

 In 2023, she appeared in 2 episodes of Special Forces: World's Toughest Test.

+In November 2025, Reid said she was drugged at a Rosemont, Illinois bar, local Police say "surveillance footage shows no evidence of anyone tampering with Tara Reid’s drink at the Rosemont DoubleTree hotel bar," noting a bartender covered her drink as standard procedure.